GraphQLSwift/DataLoader/README.md

 All your feedback and help to improve this project is very welcome.
 Please create issues for your bugs, ideas and enhancement requests, or better yet, contribute directly by creating a PR. 😎

-When reporting an issue, please add a detailed instruction, and if possible a code snippet or test that can be used as a reproducer of your problem. 💥
+When reporting an issue, please add a detailed example, and if possible a code snippet or test to reproduce your problem. 💥

 When creating a pull request, please adhere to the current coding style where possible, and create tests with your code so it keeps providing an awesome test coverage level 💪